Boulton and Park: Historiography

-The historian Harry Cocks states that the interpretation of history of the Boulton and Park arrest and trial "has gone through distinct phases"; although Simon Joyce, a professor of English, argues the interpretation has been consistent.
+The historian Harry Cocks states that the interpretation of history of the Boulton and Park arrest and trial "has gone through distinct phases"; the professor of English Simon Joyce, considers that interpretations are consistent in their treatment of Boulton and Park as men.
 Cocks identifies the following themes: the lawyer William Roughhead thought the relationship to be largely innocent and sprang from the sentimental romanticism that the Victorians adopted; the barrister H. Montgomery Hyde wrote that Boulton and Park were homosexuals who were not imprisoned because there was insufficient evidence presented in court.
 Weeks and Alan Sinfield, the gender studies academic, argue that the court ignored the possibility of homosexuality, which meant a conviction was not possible.
 Cocks considers that both Upchurch and Bartlett write that the courts demonstrated "wilful ignorance" that refuted the possibility that there was a homosexual element in society.
 Senelick identifies and studies Boulton and Park in relation to stage drag artistes.

 Joyce sees the common theme that Boulton and Park were considered at the time, and in subsequent studies, as two men who dressed in women's clothing.
-He views the story of Boulton and Paul from the position of a transgender history.
+He views the story of Boulton and Park from the position of a transgender history.
 He observes that one of the major British newspapers—and some of the hearings in the magistrates' courts—use feminine pronouns in describing the accused, and of Mary Boulton's evidence that her son "has presented as female since the age of six".
 Joyce argues that:

 Fanny and Stella's story is studded with moments of recognition and also with aspects that are barely comprehensible today, and I want to argue that those points of apparent incommensurability with current thinking are just as valuable in helping us understand transgender people as having a history, albeit one that is sometimes fractured and non-linear.